gianpaj/cartrawler.github.io/_collections/_section_android/inpath.md

           public Double bookingFeeAmount; // The booking fee amount

-          public String insuranceName; // The insurance name public Double insuranceAmount; The insurance amount
+          public String insuranceName; // The insurance name public Double insuranceAmount; //The insurance amount

-          public String authTotal; The total amount to be authorized against the customers credit card.
+          public String authTotal; //The total amount to be authorized against the customers credit card.
      }